 The ride itself was downhill and you could just coast most of the way.
 There was a section where there was a bit of flat land and even some elevation gain – nothing major, but it was tiresome at that point.

 The only wildlife we saw on the ride was a couple of monkeys standing in the middle of the road at the very end.
 It was like they were trying to hijack us as they stood in your path and when you would swerve they would lunge after you.
-A Canadian woman was in front of me and really distracted those monkeys allowing me to shoot on past without getting my pockets picked.
+A Canadian woman was in front of me and she really distracted those monkeys.
+This allowed me to shoot on past without getting my pockets picked.

 We arrived at the end point – a village with bathrooms and beer about 90 minutes before we were schedule to – Wolf said we were one of his fastest tours ever…even with slow poke Tim on the ride.
 I was proud that we went at such a great pace.
 We drank beers and got to know each other better.

 We had an optional excursion at this point too – zip lining.
 I’ve zip lined in Mexico and in Zimbabwe and I love it.
 I hate heights, but I want to push myself to try new things.
-I joined the Australians and the Frenchmen for a few circuits of zip lining over the valley.
+Joining the Australians and the Frenchmen for a few circuits of zip lining over the valley was a great way to close out the trip.
 I didn’t snag any pictures of this, but I was glad I did it.
 I was nervous before I stepped off the first platform, but those fears just melted anyway so I was flying between the stops on the circuit.

 The trip ended with a visit to a wildlife sanctuary where we ate a big pasta lunch (mediocre at best) had a hot shower and saw some animals.
 This last part wasn’t anything to write home about.

-We were asked if we wanted to take the old road (the one we rode down) or the new modern road back to La Paz.
-We were told the old road had stunning views, that we likely missed on the way down.
-When riding down, you are mostly focused just on the road ahead, trying to avoid baby heads, understanding the terrain and not falling off the edge – you have limited ability to see the breathtaking vistas.
+We had a choice take the old road (the one we rode down) or the new modern road back to La Paz.
+The old road had stunning views, that we likely missed on the way down.
+Riding down, you are mostly focused just on the road ahead, trying to avoid baby heads, understanding the terrain and not falling off the edge.
+You have limited ability to see the breathtaking vistas.
 We all agreed the old road was the way to go.
 Little did we know or realize that almost all of our trek back would be in utter darkness – we couldn’t see the panoramic views.
 Making this 4 hour schlep even better, I was starting to get sick.
 I was frozen to the core.
-About half way through our return, I was just tortured and wishing we had taken the new road so I could be back in my cozy bed again.
+Half way through our return, I was tortured and wishing we had taken the new road.
+I wanted to be back in my cozy bed again.